Sah-Nikhil/LocalAI/README.md

 # DocChat: Local AI Document Chat Platform

 DocChat is a full-stack application that enables users to upload documents (PDF, Word, PowerPoint, Markdown, Text) and chat with them using local AI.
-I t leverages local LLMs for retrieval-augmented generation (RAG), featuring persistent chat sessions, advanced token tracking, and seamless integration between a Next.js frontend and a FastAPI backend.
+It leverages local LLMs for retrieval-augmented generation (RAG), featuring persistent chat sessions, advanced token tracking, and seamless integration between a Next.js frontend and a FastAPI backend.

 ---